The Mestiza Muse

 What Type of Hair Works Best with a Wolf Cut?

-The wolf-cut hairstyle is an edgy style that suits a wide range of hair types, from straight to curly, and both short hair and longer lengths.
+The wolf-cut hairstyle is an edgy style that suits a wide range of hair types, from straight to curly, short and longer.

-However, if you have very fine hair with shorter layers, this style may not be the best choice for you.
+However, this style may not be the best choice if you have very fine hair with shorter layers.
 The wolf cut is all about creating volume, so those with thinner, shorter hair may struggle to achieve the desired look.

-On the other hand, if you have thick, coarse, or curly hair, the wolf cut can be a game-changer, helping you achieve a more manageable, tamed appearance with its unique blend of shorter and longer layers.
+On the other hand, if you have thick, coarse, or curly hair, the wolf cut can be a game-changer.
+Its unique blend of shorter and longer layers helps you achieve a more manageable, tamed appearance.

 Wolf cut with Miley Cyrus